zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

 * You can (and should!!) use an authenticating proxy if the way Kubernetes maps client certificates to usernames and groups doesn't work for you
 * Setting up the API server to support too many different authentication methods ("more than 2") makes things confusing (though maybe this isn't too surprising :))

+(as usual, let me know what mistakes you find in here, I think most of this is right but it's a complicated topic!)

 ### PKI & Kubernetes

 When I started reading about kubernetes I saw this term "PKI" a lot and I